Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: General formalism of Exact treatment

-where the factorized scale is chosen as $\mu_{i}=\sqrt{m_{H}^{2}+Q^{2}}$, $R_{i}(x,\mu_{i}^{2})$ is the nuclear modification function which reflect the nuclear shadowing effect~\cite{Eskola:2016oht}, $Z$ is the proton number, $N=A-Z$ is the neutron number and $A$ is the nucleon number. $p_{i}(x,\mu^{2})$ and $n_{i}(x,\mu^{2})$ are the parton distributions of the protons and neutrons~\cite{Bailey:2020ooq}, respectively.
-According to the NRQCD factorization formalism, the partonic cross section in Eq.~(\ref{Gen.DCS}) can be written as
+where $R_{B}\left(x,\mu^{2}\right)$ is the nuclear modification factor~\cite{Eskola:2016oht}, $Z$ is the proton number, $N$ is the neutron number. $p\left(x,\mu^{2}\right)$ and $n\left(x,\mu^{2}\right)$ are the parton distributions of the proton and neutron, respectively.
+According to the NRQCD scheme, the partonic cross section in Eq.~(\ref{Gen.DCS}) can be written as